unrealcv/unrealcv/docs/unrealcv_plus/architecture/sensor-system.rst

 --------------------------

 The sensor system integrates with ``AFusionCamCaptureActor`` for high-throughput recording.
-See :doc:`../overview` for the UnrealCV+ recording feature summary.
+See :doc:`../overview` for the UnrealCV Dev For UnrealZoo recording feature summary.

 See Also
 --------

 - :doc:`annotation-system` - Annotation system (used by AnnotationCamSensor)
-- :doc:`../overview` - UnrealCV+ recording and camera feature summary
+- :doc:`../overview` - UnrealCV Dev For UnrealZoo recording and camera feature summary
 - :doc:`../reference/sensor-data-formats` - Sensor output formats